pnwairfire/piles-calculator/README.md

 ### Docker

-To build a docker image and run the web server:
+To build a docker image and run the web server in a container:

     docker compose -f ./docker-compose.yml -p piles-calculator up --build

-You can also run the piles calculator script with this docker image that's built:
+You can also run the piles calculator script with the docker image that's built:

     docker run --rm piles-calculator piles-calc -h

 ### Tests

     npm test

-## Deploying

-    pip install -r requirements-dev.txt
-    fab deploy -e test